RedisGears/RedisGears/docs/intro.md

 ### Gears Future

 In the last section, we mentioned that the [run](functions.md#run) function returns a future object.
 RedisGears allows you to create a future using a new function, `createFuture`.
-This function will create a future object that can be waited using `await` keyword.
+This function creates a future object that can be awaited using the `await` keyword.
 When waiting on a future object, the waiting coroutine does not consume any CPU resources.
-The waiting coroutine will continue when some other code will set some result to the future object using `setFutureResults`.
+The waiting coroutine will continue when some other code sets a result to the future object with `setFutureResults`.

-The following example shows how we can create a pubsub version such that each published message goes to a single subscriber and the publisher is blocked until a subscriber reads his message.
+The following example creates a pubsub pattern where the publisher sends each message to a single subscriber and is blocked until the subscriber reads the message.

 ```python
 {{ include('async_await/async_await-001.py')}}
 ```
-The example creates two registrations on [CommandReader](readers.md#commandreader).
-The first is triggered using MSG_PUBLISH, and the second using MSG_CONSUME.
-The publish registration will basically call the `publish` function which will check if there are any consumers waiting on the consumer's list.
-If there are any, it will set the message as the result of the last consumer's future object, which will cause the message to reach this consumer.
+This example creates two [CommandReader](readers.md#commandreader) registrations.
+The first is triggered with MSG_PUBLISH, and the second with MSG_CONSUME.
+The publish registration calls the `publish` function which checks if there are any consumers waiting.
+If there are any, it sets the message as the result of the last consumer's future object, which sends the message to the consumer.

-If there are no waiting consumers, it will create a future object and put it (together with the message) on the publisher's list.
-When a consumer arrives, it will first check if there is a publisher waiting and if there is, it will take its message and release it with some `OK` reply.
+If no consumers are waiting, it creates a future object and adds it and the message to the list of publishers.
+When a consumer arrives, it first checks if there is a publisher waiting.
+If there is, it will take its message and release it with an `OK` reply.

-If there is no publisher waiting, it will create a future object and will put it in the consumer's list, waiting for the next publisher to take it.
+If no publishers are waiting, it creates a future object and adds it to the list of consumers, waiting for the next publisher to take it.

-Notice that all this code is protected under a mutex.
-We do not want a race condition on setting the future object and getting it by either publisher or consumer.
+Notice that this code is protected under a mutex.
+This prevents a race condition on setting the future object and getting it with a publisher or consumer.
 !!! important "Notice"
-    Mutex must be initialized inside the onRegistered callback because it's not serializable.
+    You must initialize the mutex inside the onRegistered callback since it's not serializable.
 !!! important "Notice"
-    Using mutex could be risky and can cause deadlocks with Redis Global Lock.
-Make sure to use Mutex careful and if not sure please consult.
+    Use a mutex with caution since it can cause deadlocks with the Redis Global Lock.
 !!! example "Example: publisher"
     ````
     127.0.0.1:6379> RG.TRIGGER MSG_PUBLISH "this is a message"